Jumpscale/Docs/Portal/Macros/Macros.md

 The portal supports three kind of macros.

-For details how to write macros please see the [howto](HowToWriteMacros) section.
+For details how to write macros please see the [HowTo](Howto.md) section.

 ## Description